 All first year documentation is required to be submitted to the School of Nursing before the beginning of classes.
-Failure to do so may result in withdrawal.
 Upper year classes are required to submit their annual documentation as directed by the Associate Director, Undergraduate Nursing Programs.
-Failure to do so will result in withdrawal from clinical courses.
+As this documentation is mandatory in clinical agencies, students may not attend clinical practice without proof of these requirements.